i-namekawa/Jymagor/README.md

 # Installation

-1. Copy clut2b.lut into luts folder (typically Fiji.app\luts).
+1. Download Jymagor-master from "Download ZIP" button on the right or from https://github.com/i-namekawa/Jymagor/archive/master.zip
+2. Extract zip and rename the folder from "Jymagor-master" to "Jymagor"
-2. Copy the Jymagor folder to Fiji.app\plugins\Scripts
+3. Copy the Jymagor folder to Fiji.app\plugins\Scripts
+3. Copy clut2b.lut in the Jymagor folder into luts folder (typically Fiji.app\luts)
-3. Fire up Fiji and Help -> Refresh Menus.
-4. Jymagor should be available under Main menu (reboot Fiji if not)
+4. Fire up Fiji and Help -> Refresh Menus, Jymagor should be available under Main menu (reboot Fiji if not)

 # Usage